StefanAdrian2003/Proiect-Robotica/README.md

    The ultrasonic sensor measures distance by sending ultrasonic waves and detecting their reflection.
 It is used for obstacle detection and navigation.

 6. **LCD Display**
    The LCD display is used to provide visual feedback, such as sensor readings or status messages.
-It connects to the Arduino and communicates via I2C for simplified wiring.
+It connects to the Arduino using digital pins for communication.
+The control includes RS, E, and data pins (D4-D7), with additional pins for contrast and backlight.

+7. **Potentiometer**
+   The potentiometer is used to adjust the contrast of the LCD display.
+By rotating the knob, the user can control the voltage sent to the LCD’s contrast pin, ensuring optimal visibility of the displayed text.

-7. **Speaker**
+8. **Speaker**
    The Speaker is used to emit sound signals, acting as an alert mechanism or for providing audio feedback in the system.

-8. **9V Batteries**
+9. **9V Batteries**
    The 9V batteries supply power to the L293D motor driver module.

-9. **1.5V Batteries**
+10. **1.5V Batteries**
    The 1.5V batteries supply power to the system, including the L293D motor driver module and microcontroller.

 11. **Servo Motors**